mdraminski/CytoMeth/README.md

 - GenomicRanges (Bioconductor package)
 - genomation (Bioconductor package)

-These packages can be also manually installed by typing the command in a terminal window:
+These packages can be also installed by typing the command in a terminal window:
 ```bash
 Rscript R/install.packages.R
 ```

 #### Required conda packages
 The follwing *conda* packages are required by CytoMeth and these packages are automatically installed or updated by '*./install.sh*' command.
-The current version of CytoMeth was succesfully tested on versions presented below:
+The current version of CytoMeth was successfully tested on versions presented below:

 - bsmap (ver.
 2.90)
 - bamtools (ver.
 2.5.1)